 Another indicator to be considered in the analysis from the supply perspective is availability (or distribution).
 Availability can be expressed in two different ways:

-Pure demand (also known as “consumer demand”) is defined as the ratio between the sales in value terms of a given producer and the sales of all producers in the outlets where that product is marketed:
+Pure demand known as “consumer demand” is defined as the ratio between the sales in value terms of a given producer.
+To the sales of all producers in the outlets where that product is marketed:

 - Market definition in Investopedia with a particular focus on securities

-- The above example is often referred to as a pure market economy, i.e. a situation whereby supply and demand interrelate in a frictionless manner even though “pure” is an exaggeration in this context.
+- The above example is often referred to as a pure market economy.
+A situation where supply and demand interrelate in a frictionless manner even though “pure” is an exaggeration in this context.

 - Marketingturor goes further with a definition of the various types of markets (existing, available, etc.)